trobinson1097/Cleo-front-end-capstone/README.md

 Why a yoga app?

-As an aspiring Yoga Teacher, I feel blessed for all of the benefits I have received on and off of the mat.
+As a Yoga Teacher in training, I feel blessed for all of the benefits I have received on and off of the mat.
 I wish that this highly effective and beneficial practice was more accessible to communities that are underrepresented and underserved, communities I believe could benefit the most from yoga.
 I made Cleo scalable so that this dream of mine can come true, with resources and ease of access, I hope you enjoy my super simple and straightforward take on a resource application.

 ## Features